berik-99/LogMQ/Docs/Sketchboard.md

 # List all logging-registered applications
 logmq log list-applications

-# Show last n logs from a application
+# Show logs from a application identified by name or guid.
+#	--count => The number of logs to show, defaults to 100.
+#	--from => The datetime from which to show logs, defaults to 1 hour ago.
+#	--to => The datetime to which to show logs, defaults to now.
+#	--type => The trace type of logs to show, defaults to all.
 logmq log show <app-name|app-id> [--count <log-count>] [--from <datetime-from>] [--to <datetime-from>] [--type <trace-type>]

-# Watch logs from application in real time.
+# Watch logs from application identified by name or guid in real time.
 CTRL-C to exit.
 logmq log watch <app-name|app-id>

+# Export logs from a application identified by name or guid to a file.
+#	--output => The path to the output file where logs will be written.
+#	--count => The number of logs to show, defaults to 100.
+#	--from => The datetime from which to show logs, defaults to 1 hour ago.
+#	--to => The datetime to which to show logs, defaults to now.
-# Same as show but writes logs to provided file instead to stdout.
+#	--type => The trace type of logs to show, defaults to all.
 logmq log export <app-name|app-id> [-o|--output <path/to/output.log>] [--count <log-count>] [--from <datetime-from>] [--to <datetime-from>] [--type <trace-type>]

-# Write a small report about logs
+# Write a small report about logs from a application identified by name or guid
+#	--output => The path to the output file where report will be written.
 logmq log report <app-name|app-id> [-o|--output <path/to/output-report.pdf>]

+# Clear logs from a application identified by name or guid.
+#	--older-than => The datetime from which to clear logs, defaults to 1 hour ago.
+logmq log clear <app-name|app-id> [--older-than <datatime-older-than>]

+# Clear all logs from all applications.
+#	--older-than => The datetime from which to clear logs, defaults to 1 hour ago.
+logmq log clear-all [--older-than <datatime-older-than>]
 ```